cloojure/partsbin/README.md

 :Option 2: Do this once
 (def datomic-conn (::datomic/connection system))
 ;Do this as much as you want.
-(doit conn arg)
+(doit datomic-conn arg)
 ```

 ## Top Level Utility Methods

-Currently, there are two small nses that I use pervasively when building systems that I've captured here.
+Currently, there are two small namespaces that I use pervasively when building systems that I've captured here.

 ### partsbin.core
 The first is `partsbin.core`, which declares a simple protocol along the lines of what Component does along with some helper methods for modifying the default system configuration.
 For a similar effort see [integrant-repl](https://github.com/weavejester/integrant-repl).
 The main difference I take in my approach is that I use an atom along with a simple protocol to manage the system rather than a dynamic var so that it becomes easier to localize the system (or have many) versus a single (start), (stop), etc. set of functions.
 If you like those other systems better, feel free to use them.